Allegheny Front Migratory Observatory (AFMO)

 Fall ~ 2018

 AFMO opened on August 19 and closed on October 6, 2018.
 This was our 61st consecutive year of Bird Banding at AFMO.
 A total of 3259 birds were banded (3,506 in 2017) of 74 species (71 in 2017) with a Station effort of 77 birds per 100 net hours.
 A total of 273,524 birds have been banded since Ralph K. Bell founded AFMO and banded his first bird on September 18, 1958.
-The total species banded at AFMO since 1958 is 125.

 Copyright 2018 Joan Bell Pattison All right reserved